 It's part of your duty of care to clients that you protect their personal details.
-The information recorded in people's care and health records can be of a highly sensitive nature; people must not be exposed to the risk of harm or ridicule through a lack of respect for confidentiality.
+Information recorded in people's care and health records can be of a highly sensitive nature; people must not be exposed to risk of harm or ridicule through a lack of respect for confidentiality.

-All records should be completed in plain English to be as accessible as possible, stick to facts and use non-judgmental language.
+All records should be completed in plain English to be as accessible as possible, stick to facts and use non-judgemental language.